robertziel/sample_panel_react_core/README.md

   * `onSubmit()` function should be responsible for any actions made after form is submitted, in most cases it will be API fetch [(check section API fetchers)](#api-fetchers)
   * when using API fetcher:
     * Please check [**_API fetchers / Processing_**](#api-fetchers) section
+    * pass `disableRetry: true` as config to fetcher so that form will not be submitted without user's knowledge
 * **Tests:**
   * Keep tests DRY and use shared examples:
     * `shouldDisableFormWhileProcessing()` - check in [**_API fetchers / Testing_**](#api-fetchers) section